easunarunachalam/pyTCSPC/README.md

 # pyTCSPC

-!! extremely rough - there will frequently be breaking changes !!
+## !! 🚧 Experimental -- there will frequently be breaking changes !!

+## !! 🚧 Please note that environment files are not kept up to date !!

 ## Python functions for fluorescence lifetime imaging microscopy (FLIM) and fluorescence correlation spectroscopy (FCS):